trinidj/wuwa-db/app/data/resonators/iuno/talents.md

 - Casting Closing Refrain or Unfinished Refrain restores 25 points of Sentience.

-- When Iuno is in Lunar Cycle, Moonring - Basic Attack, Moonring - Dodge Counter, and Mid-air Attack restore Sentience on hit.-
+- When Iuno is in Lunar Cycle, Moonring - Basic Attack, Moonring - Dodge Counter, and Mid-air Attack restore Sentience on hit.

 ---